podman-container-tools/container-libs/common/docs/containers.conf.5.md

 Pull image before running or creating a container.
 The default is **missing**.

-- **missing**: attempt to pull the latest image from the registries listed in registries.conf if a local image does not exist.
+- **missing**: attempt to pull the latest image from the registries listed in `registries.conf` if a local image does not exist.
 Raise an error if the image is not in any listed registry and is not present locally.
-- **always**: pull the image from the first registry it is found in as listed in registries.conf.
+- **always**: pull the image from the first registry it is found in as listed in `registries.conf`.
 Raise an error if not found in the registries, even if the image is present locally.
 - **never**: do not pull the image from the registry, use only the local version.
 Raise an error if the image is not present locally.

 **remote** = false

 Indicates whether the application should be running in remote mode.
-This flag modifies the --remote option on container engines.
+This flag modifies the `--remote` option on container engines.
 Setting the flag to true will default `podman --remote=true` for access to the remote Podman service.

 **retry** = 3